 The answer to this question revolves around a basic premise that is false: that we have to do the Insanity Workout at the same level of intensity that Shaun T, the instructor, is performing it at.
 People see how hard and how intensely Shaun T is working out at, how hard his backup workout trainees are going, and they think they think they have to perform at the same level, that if they're not matching them push up for push up, they're not doing the workout right.

 False.
 Shaun T himself says over and over again that we should stop whenever our form begins to slide.
 Every break he tells us to check our heart rates and make sure we're doing alright.
 He constantly tells us to stop if we're struggling, and there is the key to doing the workout right.
 We're not supposed to match him jumping jack for jumping jack, there is no absolutely necessary way to do the workout.
+As long as you exercise at your own personal best, you're doing the workout right.
+Maybe that means simply going at half speed compared to the video, maybe that means taking four minute breaks instead of thirty second ones, maybe that means standing there gasping for air as you struggle to not quit and press stop.

 Regardless, anybody can do this work out if they check their pride at the door and listen carefully to their bodies, going at the pace that is right for them.